What is Pokémon Go?

 Who do players interact with?

 There’s no built-in chat function but the game encourages you to interact with other players in ‘the wild’.
-Gamers are highly likely to encounter other real life people while playing outdoors.
+Gamers are highly likely to encounter other real-life people while playing outdoors.
 With the new Raid Battle feature, players will be joining in to play with others as part of a team.

 Is there an age limit for players?